 Summary of Requirements

-The certificate requires completing a series of six core required classes plus three electives and writing a brief application plan for at least one skill covered in each class.
-The skill application plans, one to two typed pages for each class, are reviewed by the UW certificate program director on a pass/fail basis, with a three-month opportunity for resubmission.
-Multiple samples of on-target plans are sent to enrollees.
+The certificate requires completing a series of seven core required classes.
 One of the required classes, Management Assessment, requires pre-class completion of four self-assessment instruments that typically take about one hour to complete.

-All the classes are face-to-face for one or two days, with a total of 12–14 days required to earn the certificate.
+Currently, all the classes are offered in live-online interactive format.
+Some face-to-face offerings may resume when in-person is safe, post-pandemic.
 Classes must be completed within three years from the start of the first class in order to earn the certificate.
-Classes are held on or near the UW-Madison campus.
 Attendees are a mix of registrants working on the certificate and those choosing the specific subject area for professional or personal development.

 Registrants earn official Continuing Education Credits (CEUs) for each class; 0.1 credit for each class hour.
-The total CEUs for the certificate range from 7.0 to 7.8 depending on electives chosen, representing 70–78 instructional hours.
+The total CEUs for the certificate is approximately 5.5 which is 55 Continuing Education Hours.

 The certificate is open to anyone who has interest in the subject areas.
 There are no formal requirements or eligibility limits for the certificate other than proficiency in English.
 In general, learners are supported by their organizations to engage in the series, so if language proficiency is not strong, your organization may be able to assist.

-Individuals who have already completed one or more of the required or elective classes needed for the certificate but were not registered as working on the MLMC at the time may request credit toward the certificate.
+Individuals who have already completed one or more of the required classes needed for the certificate but were not registered as working on the MLMC at the time may request credit toward the certificate.
 Individuals must initiate the request.
-Only classes that were completed up to two years prior to the request, and where the brief skill application plan is submitted for each class, will be counted.
+Only classes that were completed up to two years prior to the request will be counted.
 Contact the MLMC program director to discuss.

 The certificate’s classes are not transferable to for-credit courses at UW–Madison or other UW for-credit programs.